 No, the Conservatorium van Amsterdam does not offer any part-time studies.

-Pop candidates must always bring their own band or accompany themselves.
+Pop candidates should bring their own band or accompany themselves.

-Admissible means that you have passed your theory and practical exam and the admission committee considered you as a possible student for the Conservatorium van Amsterdam.
-Your definite admission depends on the amount of places available for your principal subject.
-The management will decide in the second half of June how many new students may be admitted to a principal subject and who will definitely be admitted.
+Admissible means that you have passed your practical exam and that the admissions committee considers you admissible to study at the CvA.
+Your definite admission depends on the amount of places available for your principal subject and, if applicable, the result of the theory test.
+The management decides how many new students can be admitted per principal subject and which students will definitively be admitted.
 The results will be sent in writing.

 Yes, but only if you notify us one week before your exam at the latest.

 In principle you will be placed with the teacher of your preference unless there is no place available.
-In that case you will be placed with a different teacher.
+In that case you will be placed with another teacher.